malialiu/EvilHangman/README.md

  5. Need to write code to create accounts, including a username, a password, and two security questions to reset the password.
  6. Need to ask users the number of guesses and size of the word.
  7. Need to write code to encrypt the passwords and security questions.7
- 8. Need to prevent SQL Injection.
+ 8. Need to prevent Mongodb Injection.

 ## What each team member has contributed and will be working on:
 1. Zhixin Li